-Planting rugosas that are grafted onto other root stock can make them less agressive in the landscape.
-In my harsh zone 3 forest garden, I like the vigorous nature of rugosas and will be planting my favorites on their own roots, rather than purchasing grafted specimens.
+Planting rugosa roses that are grafted onto other root stock can make them less aggressive in the landscape.
+In my harsh zone 3 forest garden, I like the vigorous nature of rugosa roses and will be planting my favorites on their own roots, rather than purchasing grafted specimens.
 I like the fact that they will sucker and fill in the areas where I plant them with lots of roses, and be deer proof.
 The tall hedges will also act as a wind break and allow me to create a microclimate, in a raised bed for other less hardy plants.

 The Rugosa rose is one of the best roses for producing hips for herbal medicine.
 I took this photo, during a photography workshop, at the end of September 2014 in Whistler BC.
 These Rosa rugosa plants are blooming and producing hips.
 The leaves are just starting to yellow as the season cools at the ski resort.
 The hips are abundant and rich in vitamin C, antioxidants, and flavinoids.
 Both flowers and hips are edible, while the leaves are medicinal.

 Like all rose family plants all parts of the plant are astringent and good for the heart and circulation.
 The slight bitterness of the hips and petals aid digestion.
-The fragrance in Rugosa roses is strong and attractive.
-However hybrid varieties vary when compared to the seed grown flowers, in both fragrance and colour.
+The fragrance in rugosa roses is strong and attractive.
+However hybrid varieties vary when compared to the seed grown flowers, in both fragrance and color.

 Here’s a few of the many heritage Rosa rugosa hybrids you’ll find at a nursery near you.

-For another perspective on growing Rosa rugosa check out this post from Homestead Lady, “Rugosa roses and their hips” I love what Tessa has to say about why she put up a Rugosa hedge on her homestead.
-Reading Tessa’s post reminded me that you need to prune Rugosas regularly to shape them and keep them from taking over.
+You need to prune rugosas regularly to shape them and keep them from taking over.
 Keep them pruned and you’ll have lots of leaves and blossoms to use for herbal medicine, too, or to feed to your goats.
-However, this is true only if you plant rugosas that are growing on their own root stock.
-Grafted hybrid rugosas may not need to be pruned as vigorously, as they won’t sucker in the same way as Tessa’s hedge rugosas.
+However, this is true only if you plant rugosa roses that are growing on their own root stock.
+Grafted hybrid rosa rugosa rose plants may not need to be pruned as vigorously, as they won’t sucker in the same way as hedge rugosa roses.
 The larger hybrid rugosa varieties like Therese Begnet or Wasagaming will need more pruning than the shorter varieties like Sarah Van Fleet.

 Rugosa Roses are rose family plants.
-Like other roses, hawthorn, raspberry, and strawberry they share similiar herbal actions.
+Like other rose family plants, hawthorn, raspberry, and strawberry they share similar herbal actions.

-Harvest the petals in the morning when the dew is dry, but before the sun hits them.
-Harvest the rosehips after a frost, when they are sweeter and have more antioxidants and a brighter colour.
-Some rugosa rose hips are orange and some get cherry red, so the colour of the hips is not necessarily an indication of readiness for harvest.
+Harvest rose petals in the morning when the dew is dry, but before the sun hits them.
+Harvest the rosehips after a frost, when they are sweeter and have more antioxidants and a brighter color.
+Some rugosa rose hips are orange and some get cherry red, so the color of the hips is not necessarily an indication of readiness for harvest.

 Rosa rugosa plants are disease and insect resistant and don’t usually need to be sprayed.
 But only harvest flowers and hips for food on plants that are free of sprays and poisons.
 Keep your food plants at least 20 feet away from roadways.